-The Veterans Benefit Act, signed recently increased the VA loan limit to $453,100 for a loan with no money down.
+The Veterans Benefit Act, signed recently removed the VA loan limit.
+You could finance a 3 million dollar home with a VA loan with no money down.
 It also increased the eligibility for Veterans and active duty personnel and increased the benefits to Disabled Veterans.

 Some of the benefits of the VA Mortgage Loan Program are:

-• The VA Mortgage Loans is guaranteed for no money down up to $484,350
+• VA Mortgage Loans are guaranteed with no money down and no cap on loan size.

 • Many VA Mortgage Loans are assumable